-As 2017 came to a close, the almost 1,200 pilots of Frontier Airlines appeared to be on a collision course with their owners and management—the same ownership team that forced the Spirit Airlines pilots into a five-day strike in 2010.
+In 2018 the 1,200 pilots of Frontier Airlines stayed on a collision course with their owners and management—the same ownership team that forced the Spirit Airlines pilots into a five-day strike in 2010.

-After more than 18 months of bargaining, the Frontier pilots are feeling left out in the cold, with the company still attempting to wrest contract concessions from a pilot group that is already the lowest-paid in North America and falling further behind with every new pilot agreement.
+After more than two-an-a-half years of bargaining, the Frontier pilots are feeling left out in the cold, with the company still attempting to wrest contract concessions from a pilot group that is already the lowest-paid in North America and falling further behind with every new pilot agreement.

-On average, Frontier pilots earn 40 percent less than pilots flying similar Airbus or Boeing narrowbody airplanes.
+On average, Frontier pilots earn less than half what pilots flying similar Airbus or Boeing narrowbody airplanes earn.
 Their company also has the lowest retirement plan contribution of any major U.S. airline.

 “While Frontier continues to upstream hundreds of millions of dollars in profits to its private shareholders and to award substantial management bonuses, it refuses to unwind the concessions pilots have made or offer pay in line with that of our peers,” said Capt.
 Tracy Smith, the pilots’ Master Executive Council (MEC) chairman.
 “The company’s goal seems to be to keep our pay as low as it can, for as long as it can.
 That is intolerable to us.”

-“We’re making our case to the NMB that further mediation would not be helpful.
+“We’ve made our case to the NMB that further mediation will not be helpful.
 We believe it’s time for the government to release us from mediation, proffer arbitration, and then allow us to enter a 30-day cooling-off period,” Smith observed.

 Frontier pilots won an arbitration case last summer over the company’s refusal to engage in good-faith bargaining pursuant to a concessionary agreement the pilots approved in 2011.
 The pilots, who sacrificed $55 million in pay and benefits, expected the company to negotiate new raises when the airline began making double-digit profits in 2015 and 2016.